-You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
+3You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
 You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN.

 List first and circle the name of the trust, estate, or pension trust.
-(Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)
-Also see Special rules for partnerships on page 2. \Note.
-Grantor also must provide a Form W-9 to trustee of trust.
+(Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account

 Note.
-If no name is circled when more than one name is listed, the number will be considered to be that of the first manualisted.
+Grantor also must provide a point we to trustee of trust.
+Note.
+If no name is of cled when more than one name is listed, the number will be considered to be that of the first name listed.

-Secure Your Tax Records from Identity Theft
+Bedure Your Tax Records from Identity Theft

-Identity theft orders when someone uses your personal information such as your name (SI), or other identifying information, without your permission, to commit range of the crimes.
+Identity theft occurs when someone uses your personal information such as your name, SSN, or other identifying information, without your permission, to commit fraud or other crimes.
 An identity thief may use your SSN to get a job or may file a tax return using your SSN to receive a refund.

-To reduce your risk:
+To reduce vour risk:

-- Protect your SSN
+- Protect your SSN.

 - Ensure your employer is protecting your SSN, and

 - Be careful when choosing a tax preparer.